Italy ~ Amalfi Coast Hikes

 Visiting the Church

-Recently restored, the church is now open to visitors during liturgical celebrations or by special arrangement.
-Its historical significance, artistic treasures, and connection to Atrani’s noble past make it a must-see for history enthusiasts exploring the Amalfi Coast.
+Recently restored, the church is open during liturgical celebrations or by arrangement — a must‑see for history lovers.